dagimg-dot/better-hasura-history/README.md

 5. Enable Developer mode (switch in the top right corner)
 6. Use the "Load unpacked" button to select the extracted extension folder

+### Build from source

+1. Clone the repository
+2. Run `pnpm install` to install the dependencies
+4. Run `pnpm pack` to pack the extension
+5. The packed extension will be in the `dist` folder, both the crx and zip file

 ## Developing

 1. Clone the repository